WELCOME TO A CHALLENGE YOU WON’T SOON FORGET.

 A. Yes.
 One at each mile.
 3 with port-a-johns.
 They will be stocked with water, Hammer Nutrition Gels, Electrolytes, Heed (to mix in a water bottle), bananas, oranges, chips, cookies, granola bars, candy.
-They will be self serve due to Covid protocols but volunteers will be there to re-stock and cheer you on.

 12. Are there going to be marshals on the course?